How to get an Order for Child Support

 - If a party is receiving public assistance for the minor child(ren), no deviations from the Formula will be approved by agreement of the parties.

 - You must request a hearing on the matter.
 Contact the FOC for instructions on requesting a hearing under these circumstances.
 To find out more information to change a support order, go to the State Court Administrative Web Page.

 Child Support FAQs

-When any of these events occur, the court will grant a motion stopping the current child support.
+When any of these events occur, the court will grant a motion stopping the current child support and/or the Friend of the Court may make the adjustment.
 Overdue support must still be paid unless the arrears are waived by the party to whom they are owed.
 In this regard, any money due and owing to the State can not be waived by the parties and must by repaid.
-Copies of adoption orders, marriage records, or military service documents should be provided to the court.
+Copies of adoption orders, marriage records, or military service documents should be provided to the Friend of the Court.

 You can automatically access general information about your account by dialing 1-877-543-2660.
 By calling this number you can find out about:

 - the amount and distribution of the last payment,